chettrick/stm32cubef4/Projects/STM32469I_EVAL/Applications/FreeRTOS/FreeRTOS_SemaphoreFromISR/readme.txt

   - This application runs on STM32F469xx and STM32F479xx devices.

-  - This application has been tested with STM32469I-EVAL revB board and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STM32469I-EVAL RevC board and can be easily tailored to any other supported device and development board.